sizmailov/pyxmolpp2/docs/site/api/python/examples/advanced/angles.rst

     import numpy as np

-To avoid accidental errors user is forced to use `pyxmolpp2.geometry.AngleValue` instead of raw float numbers
+To avoid accidental errors user is forced to use :ref:`AngleValue` instead of raw float numbers

-reorder_atoms`pyxmolpp2.geometry.AngleValue` can be constructed via reorder_atoms`pyxmolpp2.geometry.Degrees`
+:ref:`AngleValue` can be constructed via :ref:`Degrees` or :ref:`Radians`:
-or reorder_atoms`pyxmolpp2.geometry.Radians`:

 .. py-exec::
     :context-id: angles